ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.influxdb/README.md

 ### 1.2.0 (2016-11-05)
 * (Apollon77) support re-logging also for states that are not updated often (timed relog using relog-Interval)
 * (Apollon77) try to solve easy type conflicts and convert float <--> boolean if needed
-* (Apollon77) enhance getHistory to retrieve also boundary values better by selecting also points outside of the given time boundaries
+* (Apollon77) enhance `getHistory` to retrieve also boundary values better by selecting also points outside of the given time boundaries

 ### 1.1.1 (2016-11-03)
 * (Apollon77) small final change on custom dialog

 ### 1.1.0 (2016-10-29)
-* (Apollon77) optimizations and enhancements for high traffic situations
+* (Apollon77) optimizations and enhancements for high-traffic situations
 * (Apollon77) Bugfix if InfluxDB is unavailable
-* (Apollon77) add functions getConflictingPoints and resetConflictingPoints
+* (Apollon77) Added functions getConflictingPoints and resetConflictingPoints
-* (Apollon77) add option to re-log unchanged values to make it easier for visualization
+* (Apollon77) Added option to re-log unchanged values to make it easier for visualization

 ### 1.0.1 (2016-10-18)
 * (Apollon77) changed storing values to asynchronous way
-* (Apollon77) add support for „minmax“ aggregate type on getHistory
+* (Apollon77) Added support for `minmax` aggregate type on getHistory

 ### 1.0.0 (2016-10-10)
 * (Apollon77) bulk write into DB